khaledbnmohamed/basic-ticketing-system-PlanRadar/README.md

 * Refactor the frontend code
 * Add More paths for the tests cases
 * Add more routes for the frontend and the rest of CRUD operations
+* Add Pagination for the backend
+* Combine the Virtual scroller with the API
+* Add a real Loading component for the frontend